-Use this handy dandy contact form!
+If you're a registered user use this handy dandy contact form!

 What Do You Work On When Practicing?

 I mainly focus on new material that I'm adding to my repertoire.
 I also make sure I write out everything.
 Writing it out reveals new voicings or a different approach to an arrangement.
-A Recording is not enough, with a recording only you'll have to transcribe yourself.
+A recording is not enough, with a recording only you'll have to transcribe yourself.
 A recording and written documentation combined are a better solution.

 If I have a performance coming up or a recording I focus on that material only.
 I work on individual sections, even smaller phrases over and over and over.
 Rarely playing through the whole piece until I have all the parts mastered.
 Then I perfect the overall performance of the arrangement or song.
-If it's a section that I have a high level of confidence that I'll never screw up in performance I'll never practice it.
+If it's a section that I have a high level of confidence that I'll never screw up in performance, I'll never practice it.
 But, never say never!

 I kept a guitar under my desk when I was a full-time computer programmer and pulling late hours, I would pull out the guitar and get five or so minutes in when the programs I was working on were compiling.
 Now, I always have a ukulele with me.
 You can get in a lot of little practices every day if you have an instrument with you.
 When you only have a few minutes to “practice,” you sometimes actually practice.